 You can never be too safe when it comes to protecting your home and loved ones from danger.
-Simply put, fire prevention is an important responsibility of renting or homeownership.
+Fire prevention is an important responsibility of renting or homeownership.
 Particularly during the holidays and colder times of the year, being prepared and brushing up on fire safety tips are a necessity to help ensure your safety.

 Everyday Fire Safety Tips